kfilyk/petri/README.md

 CNO: Child number- index in parents' children array

-DESC: (Number of living descendants)/(Number of descendants)
+DESC: (living descendants)/(total descendants)

-GENO: Number of successful descendants (Descendants who were successful in having a certain number of children will have their mutations included in the genome of the parent)
+GENO: Number of successful descendants (Have a "successful" number of children, their mutations contribute to the genome of the parent)

 NRG: Life energy of creature.
 Negative number implies dead